marionettejs/backbone.marionette/readme.md

 * **BREAKING:** Renamed `LayoutManager` to `Layout`
 * **BREAKING:** Renamed `RegionManager` to `Region`
+* **BREAKING:** Renamed `TemplateManager` to `TemplateCache`
 * CompositeView:
   * Will only render the collection once.
-You can call `renderCollection` explicitly to re-render entire collection
+You can call `renderCollection` explicitly to re-render the entire collection
   * Will only render the model view once.
-You can call `renderModel` explicitly to re-render it
+You can call `renderModel` explicitly to re-render the model
 * Layout:
   * `.vent` attribute available in `initializer` method
   * Ensures that regions select the `$el` within the Layout's `$el` instead of globally on the page